Celiac disease symptoms and treatment

 - Having chromosomal disorders such as Down syndrome, Turner syndrome or Williams syndrome

-To be tested for celiac disease, you’ll first meet with your doctor for a physical exam.
+Celiac disease is usually diagnosed during early childhood or when you’re between the ages of 40 and 60.
+To be tested, you’ll first meet with your doctor for a physical exam.
 You’ll talk about your possible celiac disease symptoms, and then your doctor may order tests, such as:

 - A blood test for celiac disease to check for an autoimmune reaction to gluten